Please scroll down the page for string charts, string suppliers and troubleshooting worksheets

 6. The strings in the upper reaches of the treble are very thin and slippery, and the knots can sometimes not hold.
 Rick Kemper, on page 11 of his online tutorial 'Making the Lever Harp', has some nice drawings of harp string knots, as well as other useful tips.

-International Music Service/Lyra Music
+International Music Service/Lyra Music (A Division of Vanderbilt Music)

 (USA distributor for Savarez Alliance KF & Savarez Bass Wires for Celtic Harp)